ojd2/CS4201_GC/README.md

   return object[];
 }

-Next the idea was to have a function which would subsequently push the initial heap representation (using the makeHeap) function.
+Next the idea was to have a function that would subsequently push the initial heap representation (using the makeHeap) function.
 This heap would be pushed into the empty heaps array we initiated above in the genHeaps() function.
 The function would take the n variable as it would push per heap.